roblesdotdev/fastapi-starter/README.md

 pipenv install pytest pylint black --dev
 ```

-Create makefile with useful commands.
+### Create makefile with useful commands.

+- install
+- format
+- lint
+- test

+### Create Open Api Specification

+[The Swagger Editor](https://editor.swagger.io) provides a user-friendly interface
+that allows you to efficiently add and edit the components of your OAS.
+You can
+specify detailed information such as descriptions, examples, and validation
+constraints for each element of your API.